Blind Estimation Algorithms for I/Q Imbalance in Direct Down-conversion Receivers: Abstract

 \section{Abstract}

 As known, receivers with in-phase and quadrature-phase (I/Q) down conversion, especially direct-conversion architectures, always suffer from I/Q imbalance.
 I/Q imbalance is caused by amplitude and phase mismatch between I/Q paths.
-The performance degradation resulting from I/Q imbalance can not be mitigated with higher signal to noise ratio (SNR).
-In this letter, we address the problem of receiver I/Q imbalance estimation when a single-carrier quadrature amplitude modulation (QAM) modulation is used and propose two blind estimation algorithms based on joint first and second statistics (FSS) and joint first statistics and conjugate signal model (FSCSM).
-The two blind algorithms can work in a general environment as long as the received signals are circular symmetry.
-Receivers can be free of any knowledge of modulation order, radio frequency (RF) signal power, etc. Simulation results show that the proposed two algorithms can both achieve a fast bit error rate (BER) performance convergence.
-And the BER can be eventually improved to ideal bound.
-Moreover, the proposed two algorithms both have strong robustness to frequency offset.
+The performance degradation resulting from I/Q imbalance can not be mitigated with simply higher signal to noise ratio (SNR).
+Thus, I/Q imbalance compensation in digital domain is critical.
+There are two main contributions in this paper.
+Firstly, we proposed a blind estimation algorithm for I/Q imbalance parameters based on joint first and second order statistics (FSS) which has a lower complexity than conventional Gaussian maximum likelihood estimation (GMLE).
+This can be used for further precessing such as equalization in presence of receiver IQ imbalance.
+In addition, we find out the reason of error floor in conventional I/Q imbalance compensation method based on conjugate signal model (CSM).
+The proposed joint first order statistics and conjugate signal model (FSCSM) compensation algorithm can reach the ideal bit error rate (BER) performance.